-A French composer born in 1974 in Châtillon.
+A French composer and conductor born in 1974 in Châtillon.

 After studying the piano, percussion and jazz at the Perpignan Conservatory, Bruno Mantovani entered the Paris Conservatory (1993) where he was a pupil notably of Guy Reibel, Laurent Cuniot and Alain Louvier.
 He completed his training at the University of Rouen (masters degree in musicology), at the Voix Nouvelles academy of Royaumont (with Brian Ferneyhough and Michael Jarrell in 1995) and at Ircam (composition and computer music, 1998-99).